Shohei Ohtani agrees to record-breaking $700 million, 10-year contract with Los Angeles Dodgers

 "I pledge to always do what's best for the team and always continue to give it my all to be the best version of myself.
 Until the last day of my playing career, I want to continue to strive forward not only for the Dodgers but for the baseball world."

+He's already taken home a slew of MLB awards including 2018 AL Rookie of the Year, two unanimous AL MVP awards (most recently in 2023), three All-Star berths and two Silver Sluggers.
+He was also named the World Baseball Classic MVP prior to the start of the regular season, striking out his now-former teammate in Mike Trout to secure Japan's title.

+Ohtani will not toe the mound for the Dodgers in 2024, however, after undergoing elbow surgery towards the end of the 2023 season.
+He is expected to be fully available as a hitter.

-Ohtani signaled that there would be a press conference at some point to discuss his decision and what Is to come.
+Ohtani signaled that there would be a press conference at some point to discuss his decision and what Is to come in the future.

 for more features.